ishreyanshkumar/InterIIT-Quant/README.md

 ## 📈 Executive Summary
 This repository contains the source code for a robust **Reinforcement Learning (RL)** intraday trading strategy developed for the Inter IIT Tech Meet 14.0.
 The model leverages **Proximal Policy Optimization (PPO)** to navigate high-frequency market data, utilizing a rich state space of technical indicators, Heikin-Ashi structures, and adaptive volatility measures.

-[cite_start]The strategy is rigorously evaluated on two distinct tickers, EBX and EBY, demonstrating highly profitable and robust performance profiles[cite: 9].
+The strategy is rigorously evaluated on two distinct tickers, EBX and EBY, demonstrating highly profitable and robust performance profiles.

 ### 🏆 Performance Highlights
 The RL agent demonstrated exceptional risk-adjusted returns and stability in out-of-sample evaluations. [cite_start]According to the performance report, the strategy achieved the following metrics[cite: 18]: